TempestasLudi/TI1216-TwoBrains/doc/index.md

 # HTTP requests

-All requests should be done on the same server where this html page is hosted, on port 80.
+<aside class="notice">All requests should be done on the same server where this html page is hosted, on port 80.</aside>
+<aside class="warning">Whitespace is used only to make the JSON more readable to the programmer.
+Normally, whitespace in JSON is omitted.</aside>

 ## Authorization

-Every single http request must use Basic Authentication.
-This means that every http message must contain a Authorization request-header field.

-As described on <a href=https://en.wikipedia.org/wiki/Basic_access_authentication#Client_side>Wikipedia</a>:

-The Authorization field is constructed as follows:
-  1. Username and password are combined into a string "username:password".
-  2. The resulting string is then encoded using the RFC2045-MIME variant of Base64, except not limited to 76 char/line.
-  3. The authorization method and a space i.e. "Basic " is then put before the encoded string.

-This may look as follows:

-`Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==`

-<aside class="warning">If the Authorization field is correct, the server will start looking at the request itself and respond with either the requested data or a 400 Bad Request.</aside>

 > A http request containing an Authorization field may look like